Aadhaar: Other uses by central government agencies

 In November 2014 it was reported that the Ministry for External Affairs was considering making Aadhaar a mandatory requirement for passport holders.
 In February 2015 it was reported that people with an Aadhaar number would get their passports issued within 10 days, as it sped up the verification process by making it easier to check if an applicant had any criminal records in the National Crime Records Bureau database.
 In May 2015, it was announced that the Ministry of External Affairs was testing the linking of passports to the Aadhaar database.

 In October 2014 the Department of Electronics and Information Technology said that they were considering linking Aadhaar to SIM cards.
 In November 2014 the Department of Telecom asked all telecom operators to collect Aadhaar from all new applicants of SIM cards.
 On 4 March 2015 a pilot project was launched allowing Aadhaar-linked SIM cards to be sold in some cities.
 The purchaser could activate the SIM at the time of purchase by submitting his Aadhaar number and pressing his fingerprints on a machine.
 It is part of the Digital India plan.
 The Digital India project aims to provide all government services to citizens electronically and is expected to be completed by 2018.

-In July 2014 the Employees' Provident Fund Organisation of India (EPFO) began linking provident fund accounts with Aadhaar numbers.
+In July 2014 the Employees' Provident Fund Organisation (EPFO) began linking provident fund accounts with Aadhaar numbers.
 In November 2014 the EPFO became a UIDAI registrar and began issuing Aadhaar number to provident fund subscribers.
 In December 2014 Labour Minister Bandaru Dattatreya clarified that an Aadhaar number was not necessary for any provident fund transaction.

 In August 2014 Prime Minister Modi directed the Planning Commission of India to enrol all prisoners in India under the UIDAI.

 In December 2014 it was proposed by the Minister for Women and Child Development, Maneka Gandhi, that Aadhaar should be made mandatory for men to create a profile on matrimonial websites, to prevent fake profiles.
-In July 2015 the Department of Electronics and Information Technology (DeitY) called a meeting of various matrimonial sites and other stakeholders discuss the use of Aadhaar to prevent fake profiles and protect women from exploitation.
+In July 2015 the Department of Electronics and Information Technology (DeitY) called a meeting of various matrimonial sites and other stakeholders to discuss the use of Aadhaar to prevent fake profiles and protect women from exploitation.

-On 3 March 2015 the National Electoral Roll Purification and Authentication Programme (NERPAP) of the Election Commission was started.
-It aims to link the Elector's Photo Identity Card (EPIC) with the Aadhaar number of the registered voter.
+On 3 March 2015, the National Electoral Roll Purification and Authentication Programme (NERPAP) of the Election Commission was started.
+It aims to link the Elector's Photo Identity Card (EPIC) with the registered voter's Aadhaar number.
 It aims to create an error-free voter identification system in India, especially by removing duplications.